Honey Mustard Chicken Pasta Salad

 If you make this recipe, be sure to snap a pic and tag #dishingouthealth so I can see your beautiful creations.
 And don’t forget to follow along on Facebook and Pinterest for the latest recipe updates.

-5 from 5 votes
+5 from 7 votes

 Honey Mustard Chicken Pasta Salad

-Honey Mustard Pasta Salad with chicken, spring veggies, and fresh herbs tossed in a creamy honey mustard dressing.
+Honey Mustard Pasta Salad with garlic-herb chicken, spring veggies, and fresh herbs tossed in a creamy honey mustard dressing.
 This make-ahead friendly pasta salad is packed with nutritious ingredients and perfect for hosting.

-Prep Time: 20 minutes
+Prep Time: 25 minutes

 Cook Time: 15 minutes

-Total Time: 35 minutes
+Total Time: 40 minutes

-Servings: 6 to 8
+Servings: 7 to 8

 Equipment